cadmiumkitty/dalstonsemantics-dot-com/taxonomies-for-confluence-terms-of-use.md

 ## User Content

-When importing and using taxonomies with the Service, you warrant that you have all necessary rights for their use.
+When importing and using taxonomies with the Service, you warrant that you have all the necessary rights for their use.

 ## Intellectual Property